-Choking, also called foreign body airway obstruction, happens when a foreign body lodges in one’s throat, obstructing the air passage into the lungs.
+Choking, which is also referred to as foreign body airway obstruction, happens when a foreign body is lodged in one’s throat, obstructing the air passage into the lungs.
 It is a life-threatening condition because it cuts off the oxygen supply to the brain.

 Image Credit: Ole_CNX / Shutterstock

-The universal sign for choking is when a person puts his clutched hands on the throat.
-Other signs and symptoms include the inability to talk, coughing, wheezing, gagging, squeaky sounds when trying to breathe, difficulty in breathing, pale or bluish color of the skin and loss of consciousness.
+The universal sign for choking is when a person puts their clutched hands on the throat.
+Other signs and symptoms include the inability to talk, as well as coughing, wheezing, gagging, and/or squeaky sounds when trying to breathe, difficulty in breathing, pale or bluish color of the skin, and loss of consciousness.

 What to do when an infant is choking?